MacLemon/CongressChecklist/README.md

 List of things to do, to pack and tips on attending a congress, especially Chaos Communication Congress.

 This list is irregularly updated (and pushed).
-You may want to refresh regularly. :-)
+You may want to refresh regularly. :-) Pull requests are welcome!

 ---